dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 We have our little hardcoded blocks we added in
 [the first part of the tutorial](https://dominik-wilkowski.com/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/#taking-the-magic-out-of-coding) but now we should look into generating our terrain.
-We want the terrain to be random each time so that each time we play the game, the challenge is a little different.
+We want the terrain to be random each time so that when we play the game, the challenge is always a little different.
 How would you do that, though?
 Let's assume we have a function that generates random numbers for us within a range, how would you go about generating your coordinates for each block?